-One of the most popular cosmetic treatments for the past couple decades is laser hair removal.
+One of the most popular cosmetic treatments for the past couple decades is hair removal treatments.
 It continues to increase being in demand thanks to lasting results.
 The procedure takes only one to two hours of your time.
 For anyone who has unwanted hair growth, having to repeatedly remove it becomes an everlasting chore.
 When it comes to value, most feel that a laser treatment is money well spent.

 The Laser Hair Removal Process